by Terri Windling

 ...which brings us to a special category of orphan hero: the feral child.

 Stories of feral children hover on the line between legend and fact, and it's sometimes hard to know precisely where the line should be drawn.
 There have been a number of cases throughout history of young children found living in the wild, a few of which have been documented to a greater or lesser degree.
 Generally, these seem to be children who have been abandoned or fled abusive homes, presumably at such a young age that they now know no other way of life.
-Attempts to "civilize" them, teach them language, and curb their animal–like behaviors are rarely entirely successful, which leads to all sorts of questions about what it is that shapes human cultural as we know it.
+Attempts to "civilize" them, teach them language, and curb their animal-like behaviors are rarely entirely successful, which leads to all sorts of questions about what it is that shapes human culture as we know it.

 One of the most famous of these children was Victor, the Wild Boy of Avignon, discovered on a mountainside in France in the early 19th century.
 His teacher, Jean-Marc Gaspard Itard, wrote an extraordinary account of his six years with the boy -- a document which inspired Francoise Truffaut's film The Wild Child and Mordicai Gerstein's wonderful novel The Wild Boy.
 In an essay for The Horn Book magazine, Gerstein wrote: "Itard's reports not only provide the best documentation we have of a feral child, but also one of the most thoughtful, beautifully written, and moving accounts of a teacher pupil relationship, which has as its object nothing less than learning to be a human being (or at least what Itard, as a man of his time, thought a human being to be)....Itard's ambition to have Victor speak ultimately failed, but even if he had succeeded, he could never know Victor better or be more truly, deeply engaged with him than those evenings, early on, when they sat together as Victor loved to, with the boy's face buried in the man's hands.
 But the more Itard taught Victor, the more civilized he became, the more the distance between them grew."
-(You'll find Gerstein's full essay here; scroll to the bottom of the page.)

 More recently, in 1996, an urban Wild Child was discovered, living with a pack of dogs on the streets of Moscow.
 He resisted capture until the police finally separated the boy from his pack.
 "He had been living on the street for two years," writes Michael Newton.
 "Yet, as he had spent four years with a human family [before this], he could talk perfectly well.
 After a brief spell in a Reutov children's shelter, Ivan started school.
 He appears to be just like any other Moscow child.
 Yet it is said that, at night, he dreams of dogs."